 - 2×4 piece of 1/4″ plywood

 - 1/8″ glass panel (cut to fit)

 - Picture Frame Tabs

 - Picture Frame Clamp

 Step 1: Cut boards for DIY Wooden Keepsake Box Sides to Size

-First, I ripped my boards to size on the table saw.
+First, I ripped my boards to 3 1/2″ wide on the table saw.
 I used poplar I had in the shop.
-I love poplar, especially when it’s got that purple grain in it!
-But, you can also use an off the shelf piece of 1×4 for this.
+But, you can also use an off the shelf piece of pine or oak or whatever wood species 1×4 for this.